LiYiuShing/File-Management-System/README.md

 ### React
 A JavaScript library for building user interfaces.

-### React Hook
+### Redux
-Hooks are a new addition in React 16.8.
-They let you use state and other React features without writing a class.
+Redux is a predictable state container for JavaScript apps.

 ### React Router
 A collection of navigational components that compose declaratively with the application.